 I’ve interviewed dozens of single moms by choice for the Motherhood Reimagined Podcast, many of whom have used egg and sperm donors.
 In this post, I share the approaches they’ve used to tell their children where they came from.

-- Be open about it
+Be open about donor conception

 Research has shown that honesty is the best policy when it comes to donor-conceived children.
 Indeed, all the women I’ve spoken to have decided to be open with their children.
 “I think the healthiest thing for [my daughter] is just to know who she is, where she comes from, and for there not to be any mystery or weirdness about it,” says mother-of-one Elena.

 CEO and founder of Donor Concierge, Gail Sexton Anderson, supports transparency because it eliminates the possibility of difficult situations in the future, should the truth come out.
 If it’s a big secret, you risk heartache and the breakdown of the relationship, but if your child has always known the truth, it’s much less likely to become a big deal.